du5t/spaceship/spaceship-engines.md

   the orbital (see above)
 - output: null

+transitive counterpart to `emigrateOrbital`; expresses endorsement for the expulsion of a resident from an orbital.

 #### notes

+- hailing an orbital is a good way to check for its existence before trying to create one with similar existential parametres.
+- emigrating an orbital is a good way to repudiate a public key, if the identifier has been compromised.
 - orbitals are just implicit collections of records, established by (cryptographically secured) recipient lists or just a single reference to an orbital.